 Two new MCLs were published in 2024 that have bearing on Basin groundwater quality monitoring.
-In the GSP, chromium VI was identified as a COC, but an MT was not assigned because it did not yet have a maximum contaminant level (MCL).
-California adopted a new chromium VI MCL) of 10 μ g/L for drinking water in April 2024.
-Consistent with degraded groundwater quality MTs being the same as drinking water MCL, the WY 2024 Annual Report will include a chromium VI MT of 10 μ g/L. PFAS had MCLs established by the U.S. Environmental Protection Agency (EPA) in April 2024.
+In the GSP, chromium VI was identified as a COC but since it did not have an MCL, was not assigned an MT.
+California adopted a new chromium VI MCL of 10 μ g/L for drinking water in April 2024.
+Consistent with degraded groundwater quality MTs being the same as drinking water MCL, the WY 2024 Annual Report will include a chromium VI MT of 10 μ g/L. PFAS had MCLs established by the EPA in April 2024.
 Public water systems are required to monitor for PFAS and have 3 years to complete initial monitoring (by 2027), followed by ongoing compliance monitoring.
 PFAS will be added as a COC and concentrations will be reported in the WY 2024 Annual Report.
 No other new COCs are identified.